Study in Canada

 • Taxpayer Identification Number (TIN), Social Security Number (SSN), or Individual Taxpayer Identification Number (ITIN).
 Passing any of those will only be required in some banks, but not all.
 Ask the bank if they will accept your student ID number.

 Opening a bank account in the US will make it easier to do various business transactions including paying stuff for studying, travel, and other activities.
-For other practical tips about studying abroad, check out MSM Unify’s article on Using Your International Student Discount Card for Studying, Leisure, and Travel
+For other practical tips about studying abroad, check out MSM Unify other study abroad articles.

 Facebook